Betti Spectral Gluing: Introduction

 In general, the invariant $\cZ(S)$ is an $A$-bimodule, and the gluing is given by the Hochschild homology

-Iterating this, one arrives at a complete description of the vector space $\cZ(S)$ assigned to a surface $S$ in terms of the balanced braided tensor category $\cZ(S^1)$.
+Iterating this, for any closed surface $S$ (whose role was played by $\tilde S$ above), one arrives at a complete description of the vector space $\cZ(S)$ assigned in terms of the balanced braided tensor category $\cZ(S^1)$.
 In particular, compactifying to three-manifolds, the Verlinde formula expresses the dimension $\dim \cZ(S) = \cZ(S \times S^1)$ in terms of the structure constants of the Verlinde algebra $\cZ(S^1\times S^1)$ viewed as the center of the algebra $A$.

-Returning to the surface $S$ itself, with the choice of a simple closed curve $\gamma\subset S$, one finds a compatible action of the Verlinde algebra $\cZ(S^1\times S^1)$ on the vector space $\cZ(S)$ as loop operators along $\gamma\subset S$.
+Returning to the surface $S$ itself, with the choice of a simple closed curve $\gamma\subset S$, one finds a compatible action of the Verlinde algebra $\cZ(S^1\times S^1)$ on the vector space $\cZ(S)$ as ``loop operators" -- operators coming from modifications of local systems along $\gamma\subset S$.
 For example, in the Dijkgraaf-Witten theory of a finite group $\Gamma$, the action on the vector space $\CC[\Loc_G(S)]$ of functions on $\Gamma$-local systems on any surface $S$ results from modifications of local systems along $\gamma$ as realized by the correspondence

-where the torus $S^1\times S^1 $ appears in the unusual but homotopy equivalent form of the subspace of $S \coprod_{S\setminus \gamma} S$ obtained by gluing a tubular neighborhood of $\gamma\subset S$ to itself along the complement of $\gamma$.
+where the torus $S^1\times S^1 $ appears in the unusual, but homotopy equivalent, form of the subspace of $S \coprod_{S\setminus \gamma} S$ obtained by gluing a tubular neighborhood of $\gamma\subset S$ to itself along the complement of $\gamma$.